mliermann/birthdaybot/README.md

 * Write configuration scripts for building and no-downtime production deployment of this application, keeping in mind aspects that an SRE would have to consider.
 ---

-# To Do MSL:

-* complete unit tests in birthdaybot/tests.py
-* architecture diagram
-* swap in gUnicorn instead of Flask?